kobaltz/clamby/README.md

 `sudo freshclam`

 To automate this update you can set up a cron job.
 I'll show how to update the virus database every day at 8:57 PM.
-First, open the terminal and su to root.

-sudo su
-Now you need to modify the crontab for the root user.
+You need to modify the crontab for the root user.

-crontab -e
+`sudo crontab -e`

 This opens the root crontab file in a text editor.
 Add the following line

-57 08 * * * sudo freshclam
+`57 08 * * * sudo freshclam`

 #LICENSE